jthegedus/svelte-adapter-firebase/README.md

 <details>
 <summary><code>firebaseJson</code></summary>

-If the `firebase.json` file is not within the directory to which you will run `svelte adapt`, then you can set a relative path in `svelte.config.js`:
+If the `firebase.json` file is not in the directory you run `svelte build`, then you can set a relative path in `svelte.config.js`:

 ```
 .gitignore
 firebase.json
-app/                    <-- svelte adapt run in this dir
+app/                    <-- svelte build run in this dir
 	package.json
 	svelte.config.js
 	src/